Nobody wants to think of themselves being incapacitated or unable to make medical decisions on their own behalf.

 Regardless, it is a good idea to have someone trustworthy have a durable power of attorney for health care to help make those decisions.

-What is Power of Attorney
+What Is A Durable Power of Attorney For Health Care?

-The difference between a living will and a power of attorney, is that a living will is a directive expressing your wishes concerning life sustaining procedures.
+The difference between a living will and a power of attorney is a living will is a directive expressing your wishes concerning life-sustaining procedures.
 A power of attorney gives someone else control over making decisions regarding your healthcare.

-How to Select Someone
+How to Select Someone (Think Through This!)

 Giving someone the power to make life or death decisions about your healthcare is not something to be done lightly.
 It is important to carefully select a person who you trust, usually a close friend or family member.